-Merida Green Ellis and his wife were of a generation who lived through tremendous changes, having been born in the world of “cowboys and Indians” and dying in the world of traffic jams and jazz.
+North Side civic leader Merida Green Ellis and his wife Margaret were of a generation who lived through tremendous changes, being born in the world of cowboys and Native Americans and dying in the world of traffic jams and jazz.

 But let’s back up to 1868.
-In that year Ellis proposed to Margaret “Jenkie” Darter (1849-1932).
+In that year Ellis proposed to Margaret “Jenkie” Darter (1848-1932).
 Their honeymoon was a year-long trip across the wilds of west Texas, during which their first child was born.
-In 1912 Mrs. Ellis was interviewed and remembered that proposal and that honeymoon:
+In 1912 Mrs. Ellis was interviewed and remembered her husband’s proposal and their honeymoon: